-Legitimate power is the power that a leader has, due to the position they hold.
+Legitimate power is the power that a leader has due to the position they hold.
 Examples of this may include positions that people are elected, selected, or appointed to, such as politicians or executive positions at a large firm.
-More often than not, followers will likely comply with orders provided because it is generally understood that the power to provide such orders conforms to the law or to rules of the establishment.
-(Random House 2010) This type of power is best utilized in a confident and polite manner and in a way that enforces compliance for the organization.
+More often than not, followers will likely comply with orders provided because it is generally understood that the power to provide such orders conforms to the law or the establishment’s rules.
+(Random House 2010) This type of power is best utilized confidently, politely, and in a way that enforces compliance for the organization.

 Coercive power is usually a double-edged sword.
-This type of power comes from the threat of force against a follower in an effort to obtain obedience.
+This type of power comes from the threat of force against a follower to obtain obedience.
 In other words, it is based on intimidation.
-An example of this type of power might be in how the Department of Homeland Security intelligence assessment equates gun owners with violent terrorists.
-(DHS, 2009) This may deter some potential gun owners to give up their Constitutional Right in order to avoid being viewed as a “domestic terror threat”.
+An example of this type of power might be how the Department of Homeland Security intelligence assessment equates gun owners with violent terrorists.
+(DHS, 2009) This may deter some potential gun owners from giving up their Constitutional Rights in order to avoid being viewed as a “domestic terror threat.”
 However, this is not a good form of power to utilize.
-It has been said that excessive use of this kind of power “unleashes unpredictable and destabilizing forces which can ultimately undermine the leader using it”.
+It has been said that excessive use of this kind of power “unleashes unpredictable and destabilizing forces which can ultimately undermine the leader using it.”
 (Mind Tools, 2013)

 Reward power is basically the power to provide benefits.
-This is often key when leaders are attempting to oversell a particular task or goal.
-The leader may provide some kind of benefit in exchange for obedience or extra efforts.
-An example of this may be in an organization providing a bonus for hitting certain quotas or a government official distributing money from the treasury in exchange for votes.
+This is often key when leaders attempt to oversell a particular task or goal.
+The leader may provide some benefit in exchange for obedience or extra effort.
+An example of this may be an organization providing a bonus for hitting specific quotas or a government official distributing money from the treasury in exchange for votes.
 It’s not always a tangible reward, however.
-Sometimes it can be the promise of social, emotional, or spiritual reward as well.
-(Dr. Petress, 2003) The crucial element for the most effective use of this type of power, however, is that the reward should be something that is desired by the follower and something the leader can actually provide upon completion of the task.
+Sometimes it can be the promise of social, emotional, or spiritual reward.
+(Dr. Petress, 2003) The crucial element for the most effective use of this type of power, however, is that the reward should be desired by the follower and something the leader can provide upon completion of the task.

-Referent power is a very unique kind of power.
-This power is derived out of a “guilt by association” position.
+Referent power is a unique kind of power.
+This power is derived from a “guilt by association” position.
 (Dr. Petress, 2003) It could be attributed to something as simple as a person’s resources or charisma.
 This type of power is often superficial and will more than likely be limited in scope but has the potential to be long-lasting.
 A good example that illustrates both sides of this might be in looking at a drug-dealing gang.
 The gang has access to the drugs and ultimately receives the bulk of the money.
 The gang makes their lifestyle look glamorous.
-From multiple sides, there are those who seek the money, the drugs, or just the association.
-The followers often conform to the norms within the gang and members individually are either respected or feared accordingly.
+From multiple sides, some seek money, drugs, or just the association.
+The followers often conform to the norms within the gang, and members individually are either respected or feared accordingly.
 However, this power usually derives from the leader who may have access to the drugs or is considered “tough” by the followers, etc. In the end, though, the stigma attached to the association remains even after the association has ceased.

-Confucius, Machiavelli, and Rousseau all understood power is various forms.
-However, had each been privy to Kotter’s typology of power and were asked to select their preferred methods, their preferences would have varied significantly.
-Undoubtedly, they would have selected more than one as their preferential forms.
+Confucius, Machiavelli, and Rousseau all understood the power in various forms.
+However, had each been privy to Kotter’s typology of power and been asked to select their preferred methods, their preferences would have varied significantly.
+Undoubtedly, they would have selected more than one as their preferred form.

-Confucius would have more than likely chosen Legitimate power and Expert power as his preferred methods of leadership due in great part to his belief in education and virtue.
-It seems Legitimate power and Expert power lend well to these ideals as they are derived out of knowledge, skill, and acknowledgment of hierarchy.
-Confucius would have avoided Coercive power as this idea basically contrasts to his fundamental beliefs, and he may have even avoided Reward power, as the journey alone would probably be considered reward enough.
+Confucius would have more than likely chosen Legitimate power and Expert power as his preferred leadership methods due in great part to his belief in education and virtue.
+It seems Legitimate power and Expert power lend well to these ideals as they are derived from knowledge, skill, and acknowledgment of hierarchy.
+Confucius would have avoided Coercive power as this idea basically contrasts with his fundamental beliefs.
+He may have even avoided Reward power, as the journey alone would probably be considered reward enough.

 Machiavelli’s preferred methods of leadership and power would have more than likely been found in Legitimate power and Coercive power.
-This, due in large part to the idea that a leader is a leader by position and that his influence should be recognized as powerful and something to fear so followers would appreciate the times in which he is merciful.
+This is largely due to the idea that a leader is a leader by position and that his influence should be recognized as powerful and something to fear so followers would appreciate the times in which he is merciful.
 Machiavelli would have probably avoided Referent power and Reward power as it mattered little to him who was associated with the power and cared not if anyone liked it.
 For instance, the prince was the prince because he was the prince.
-That was it, like it or get hurt.
+That was it; like it or get hurt.

-In the end, each form of power can be as effective or useful as they can be damaging or counterproductive, both selectively and collectively.
-When utilized strategically, however, a leader can employ variations of each kind of power and be highly effective at gaining increased commitment from their followers as well as gaining new supporters moving forward.
+In the end, each form of power can be as practical or useful as it can be damaging or counterproductive, selectively and collectively.
+When utilized strategically, however, a leader can employ variations of each kind of power and be highly effective at gaining increased commitment from their followers and new supporters moving forward.